ouspg/CryptoCourse/Week1Exercises/README.md

  echo -n "0x69155f4e201cad61" | openssl dgst -sha256
 ```

-Note `0x` prefix in string and lowercase. `-n` flag prevents appending new line in the end.
+Note `0x` prefix in the string and lowercase format. `-n` flag prevents appending new line in the end.
 Possible leading zeros in hex values are included.
+UTF-8 encoding has been used.
+Everything matters!

 Correct hash for the key is `0de7672884e0d76c02387ef14360770ec923fd34f87d3303d082ec2da7a8741e`